smugglys/translatomatic/README.md

     $ translatomatic help

-And for help on a subcommand, execute:
+And for help on a command, execute:

     $ translatomatic translate help
     $ translatomatic translate help file

+## Setup

+Check for available translation services and options with the `services` command:

+    $ translatomatic services

+Options can be specified on the command line, in environment variables, or in translatomatic's configuration file.
+The configuration file can be modified using translatomatic's internal `config` command.
+To list all available configuration settings, use:

+    $ translatomatic config list
+    $ translatomatic config describe

+See also the Configuration section below for more information.

-### Translating files
+## Translating files

 When translating files, `translatomatic` translates text one sentence or phrase at a time.
 If a file is re-translated, only sentences that have changed since the last translation are sent to the translator, and the rest are sourced from the local database.

-To list available translation services and options:

-    $ translatomatic list

-To translate a Java properties file to German and French:
+To translate a Java properties file to German and French using the Google translator:

-    $ translatomatic translate file resources/strings.properties de,fr
+    $ translatomatic translate file --translator Google strings.properties de,fr

-This would create (or overwrite) `strings_de.properties` and `strings_fr.properties`.
+This would create (or overwrite) `strings_de.properties` and `strings_fr.properties` with translated properties.

 ### Displaying strings from a resource bundle